 Let’s recap the conundrum.
 On the one hand, we have the current economic paradigm which sees abundance on the input side and scarcity on the output side.
 On the other, we have a possible future system which sees scarcity on the input side and abundance on the output side.
 If the reason we are trashing earth’s ecosystems is because of the flawed assumption of input abundance, does it not follow that we will trash ‘goods and services’ if they are abundant?
 Not necessarily.
 It all depends on how we raise our kids, how we educate ourselves, and what we see as the function of ‘goods and services’ in a resource-based economy.

 In a RBE, there are no goods and services.
 There is no market.
 Things like housing, clothing, computing, communication, energy, travel and education would be available with no price tag and are therefore not goods and services.
 There can be no consumerism, no ‘I want the latest iGadget’, no keeping up with the Joneses (as we experience them today; there will always be the pursuit of novelty and excitement).
-A full-on, global RBE is only possible if people really understand the benefit of treating, with wisdom and respect, the systems which make their prosperity possible.
+A full-on, global RBE is only possible if people really understand the benefit of treating, with wisdom and respect, the systems that make their prosperity possible.
 That’s the idea, at least.
 In the way we learned to perceive air as a scarce resource, that treating the air with respect is good for humanity generally, so too can people learn to treat housing, transportation, gadgets etc. with respect, even if there is no private property.
-As in the current paradigm, there would no binary choice between absolute scarcity or abundance; humanity would deal with scarcity and abundance from a different mindset.
+As in the current paradigm, there would be no binary choice between absolute scarcity or abundance; humanity would deal with scarcity and abundance from a different mindset.

 So what happens to money?
-I think something like it will still be around, albeit in a vastly different form and with a vastly different role, perhaps unrecognisable to our eyes, perhaps something equivalent to kudos or deference (as in the quote which opens this post).
+I think something like it will still be around, albeit in a vastly different form and with a vastly different role, perhaps unrecognisable to our eyes, perhaps something equivalent to kudos or deference (as in the quote that opens this post).
 “Money (or some related equivalent) talks, bullshit walks” will still apply.
-There will be respect, accomplishment, social standing (though not as class-based as today’s), expertise, reputation, and other rewards for social contribution.
+There will be respect, accomplishment, social standing (though not as class-based as today’s), expertise, reputation, and other ‘rewards’ for social contribution.
 Only, the ‘price’ for losing one or all of them won’t be starvation on the streets.

 We might argue that these immeasurable social phenomena will be the new money, the only remaining social currency.
 They are of course with us today, so are nothing new.
 They will be scarce and require hard work to build up and earn.
 People in an RBE will not lightly risk this new money, just as we don’t lightly risk contemporary money.
 Because we are social animals with strong preferences and dislikes as well as very varied ambitions, this aspect of value and scarcity will never leave us.
 But the abundance the RBE idea references is a more sensible abundance than that assumed of nature today, and is certainly not some absolute, infinite abundance.

 As I have repeatedly stated, an RBE is a direction, not a destination.
 This article is thus somewhat out of keeping with recent posts.
 I wanted to return to RBE proper, as it were, because I still believe the direction, which is essentially the prioritizing of human concern and environment in the context of reasonable sustainability, is the only game in town that makes lasting sense.
-It deserves more attention from more people than it is getting, not because it is a finished idea we can implement tomorrow, but because it is an open idea which is both wise and intelligent, if still in its infancy.
+It deserves more attention from more people than it is getting, not because it is a finished idea we can implement tomorrow, but because it is an open idea that is both wise and intelligent, if still in its infancy.